Identify and Treat Armyworms and Sod Webworms

 As their name suggests, fall armyworms usually begin their rampage in early fall, but they may show up as early as July or August, feeding on our lush grassy lawns.
-Some sightings have already been reported this year, and because the striped caterpillarsappear in large numbers, they can cause major damage in short order.
+Because the striped caterpillars appear in such large numbers, they can cause major damage in short order.

 A pest for more than a century in the Southeast, the adult moths migrate each spring from Florida, where they overwinter in the mild climate.
 Each moth lays a few dozen to a few hundred eggs along the way as they move northward, building populations exponentially throughout the summer months.
 They reach most areas of Georgia by early fall and continue to reproduce—and eat our grass—until the first frost.